A1vinSmith/OSCP-PWK/HackTheBox/Windows/Active Directory/Forest/README.md

 not working, still need to import the powerview successfully to do so.
 Question, how to bypass for import powerview?

 There are two ways.
-One use 4MSI show below.
+One use 4MSI that shows at the bottom.
 The other one uses the LDAP systax.
 ```
 Import-Module .\PowerView.ps1